 The country of Nepal borders India and I expected some Indian influence on the Nepali cuisine.
 Indeed, we found curry (vegetarian and chicken) on every menu.
 What I did not expect was the elegant presentation of the Dal Baht ingredients.
 Lentil soup/sauce is a main feature of Dal Baht.

-Nepal Mountain Transportation
+2. Nepal Mountain Transportation

 During my short five day trek on the Annapurna Circuit, I learned that the mountains are full of tea houses and villages.
 There are no roads, yet the tea houses are always fully stocked with food, beverages, and supplies.
 At the end of the first day of hiking—I mean trekking—I learned the secret.

 I actually had pretty good wi-fi service in my Kathmandu hotel and even some internet service in the trekking tea houses (although there was a small charge to connect to it).
 Walking around the city of Kathmandu is a feast for the senses.

-Nepal Street Art
+4. Nepal Street Art

 Another favorite Kathmandu Nepal sight was this street art mural.
-I walked a few miles in each direction from my hotel but the only street art I saw was the wall mural across the street.
+I walked a few miles in each direction from my hotel but the only street art I saw was this wall mural across the street.
 Although I would say that street art in Nepal is not a popular thing, I found this quite vivid and colorful.

 My impression of Nepal was of perpetually snow covered Himalaya mountains.
 Indeed, Nepal has 8 of the 10 tallest mountains on Earth, all over 8,090 meters (26,500 feet).
 While the Himalaya mountains dominate the country’s travel coverage, there are many other things to see in Nepal.

-Poon Hill Sunrise
+6. Poon Hill Sunrise

 You might wonder why the next photo is one of my surprising things to see in Nepal since I knew I was going on a trekking trip.
 Well, two reasons.
 No, three reasons.
 The first reason is that my itinerary listed a different trek.
 When I arrived at Kathmandu airport, I was checked into a different hotel and later went on an entirely different multi-day trek than I expected.

-Himalaya Mountain Range View
+8. Himalaya Mountain Range View